Tití Me Preguntó: Promotion and release

 On May 2, 2022, Bad Bunny announced his fifth studio album, Un Verano Sin Ti, on which "Tití Me Preguntó" appears at number four on the tracklist.
-On May 6, 2022, "Tití Me Preguntó" was released alongside the rest of Un Verano Sin Ti through Rimas Entertainment before releasing it on June 1, 2022 as the third single from the album upon the release of its music video on YouTube.
+On May 6, 2022, "Tití Me Preguntó" was released alongside the rest of Un Verano Sin Ti through Rimas Entertainment before releasing it on June 1, 2022, as the third single from the album upon the release of its music video on YouTube.

 Commercial performance

-Following the releasing of its parent album, "Tití Me Preguntó" charted at number 5 on the US Billboard Hot 100 dated May 21, 2022, becoming the second-highest charting track from Un Verano Sin Ti behind "Moscow Mule", which peaked at number 4.
+Following the release of its parent album, "Tití Me Preguntó" charted at number 5 on the US Billboard Hot 100 dated May 21, 2022, becoming the second-highest charting track from Un Verano Sin Ti behind "Moscow Mule", which peaked at number 4.
 Additionally, it peaked at number 1 on the US Hot Latin Songs chart as well as peaking at number 4 on the Billboard Global 200 upon the issue date of June 11, 2022.
 Upon the issue date of May 29, 2022, "Tití Me Preguntó" reached number one in Spain.